Investing In Stocks – 10 Realities You Can’t Ignore

 I want to begin with a self-evident reality.
 Nevertheless, it is either not perceived or unconsciously ignored by many investors.
 These investors buy companies only because they are growing and have a promising future.
 That makes sense because we all want to be owners of companies that get bigger.
 Unfortunately, the growth aspect is only one pillar on which successful investing stands.
 Because while a company can grow and grow, that doesn’t necessarily go hand-in-hand with an increased share price.
 There are endless examples of this.

-While I have talked about Microsoft’s share price performance from 2000 to 2015 many times, I would like to look at other companies that also had to go through such valleys or dry periods.
+While I have talked about Microsoft’s share price performance from 2000 to 2015 many times, there are other companies that also had to go through such valleys or dry periods.
 Cisco is such a company.
 Did you know the share price still hasn’t reached the price of 2000?
 After almost a quarter of a century, it is still 35 percent away from this historic high (April 2021).
 And guess what?
 In that time, sales have far more than doubled.
 Profits have even increased sevenfold.

 Reality #2: the share price of a company reflects the (future) value of the underlying business